alitsiya/HireBright/README.md

 In a browser window, type localhost:5000 to access the home page

 ##Testing
+There is tests.py file that cover some percentage of model.py and server.py code.
 For testing use command line:
 ` coverage run tests.py `
 For report:
 ` coverage report -m server.py `
+Also this will run Selenium script that will automaticlly run Firefox and fill out applcation page.

 #Data
 You can generate your own data for applicants and recruiters.
 Also you can seed database.sql file into database `psql interviewer < database.sql` .